seanhenry/MockGenerator/README.md

 ## How to create a new Swift mock

-- Create a mock class inheriting from from protocol(s) you would like to mock.
+- Create an empty mock class conforming to one or many protocols.
 - With the cursor inside the class declaration, press `⌥↵`.
 - Select 'Generate mock'.